 Papis – Baked Beans?
 Nah!
 Upgrade that thing and make this one instead.
 Fork tender beef brisket and melting tendons, this is life.

 Kau Kee Beef Noodle Soup – This is one of the reasons why you would visit Hong Kong, choose rice noodles or wheat noodles it does not matter because it’s all about the meat, tendons and the broth, no wonder why until now the restaurant that started it all still has massive queues even they had opened for more than 90 years.

 Now if you want any or all of these and don’t have the luxury of time as most of their entails patience and perseverance of cooking tendons for long periods of time, then why not look for a restaurant or a meal delivery service online with good ratings.
-A fine collection of such sites can be found here.
 Ask it to be delivered to your doorstep, I know there will be some delicious tendon dishes out there waiting to be devoured by you.